anath007/se3316-anathoo8-lab1/README.md

 Web Technologies Lab

 # Objectives:
-A. Create HTML documents and basic HTML structure
+1. Create HTML documents and basic HTML structure
-B. Create hyperlinks
+2. Create hyperlinks
-C. Add images to a web page
+3. Add images to a web page
-D. Learn HTML5 semantic tags
+4. Learn HTML5 semantic tags
-E. Use CSS to style HTML documents
+5. Use CSS to style HTML documents
-F. Use CSS selectors and box model
+6. Use CSS selectors and box model
-G. Use Git to keep track of each exercise
+7. Use Git to keep track of each exercise
-H. Use an online Git repository (E.g. github) to upload your repository
+8. Use an online Git repository (E.g. github) to upload your repository